 - You can also maintain the size of the plant by snipping all the worn and old parts along the way.

 - Add a suitable potting mix about 1/3rd full in 6-inch wide terracotta planters and root the divisions.

 - Add soil from the sides and fill up to half an inch below the rim.
 Water the plantlets thoroughly to moisten the soil.

 - Provide all the cultural needs accordingly and wait for them to flare new growth.

 FAQs About Anthurium Splendidum

-Usually, uneven sunlight, unbalanced temperature, and low humidity can turn the glossy green leaves of Anthurium Splendidum yellow.
+Usually, uneven sunlight, unbalanced temperature, lack of necessary nutrients, overwatering, and low humidity are relatable reasons for turning leaves of Anthurium Splendidum yellow.